 The SDM offers considerable advantages for company and official data protection officers:

-• Systematic and comprehensible the selection of measures
+Systematic and comprehensible the selection of measures

-• Facilitating accountability (Art.
+Facilitating accountability (Art.
 5 para.
 2 GDPR)

-• Optimized communication between specialist departments, IT and supervisory authorities
+Optimized communication between specialist departments, IT and supervisory authorities

-• Transparency in inspections and audits
+Transparency during inspections and audits

 Conclusion: SDM as a bridge between law and technology

-The Standard Data Protection Model (SDM) has established itself as an indispensable tool for the practical implementation of the General Data Protection Regulation.
+The Standard data protection model (SDM) has established itself as an indispensable tool for the practical implementation of the General Data Protection Regulation.
 It closes the often lamented gap between the legal requirements of the GDPR and the specific technical and organizational conditions in companies and public institutions.

 Thanks to the systematic structure with the seven assurance objectives, the SDM cube and the catalog of reference measures, the model provides a reliable basis for analyzing, evaluating and improving data protection processes in a targeted manner.
 The focus is not only on compliance with legal requirements, but also on establishing a sustainable data protection culture that creates trust among customers, partners and supervisory authorities.